 - 1. Turn on the Bluetooth device and make it discoverable.
-To learn how to do this, check the info that came with your Bluetooth device or the manufacturer's website. - 2.
-Open the Settings charm, tap or click Change PC Settings > PC and devices > Bluetooth. - 3.
+To learn how, check the info that came with your Bluetooth device or the manufacturer's website. - 2.
+Open the Settings charm, and tap or click Change PC settings > PC and devices > Bluetooth. - 3.
 Make sure Bluetooth is turned on, then wait while Windows searches for Bluetooth devices. - 4.
 Follow the onscreen instructions to finish pairing your device.
-If the accessory requires a passcode (sometimes called a pairing code), you'll be prompted for it.
-If you don't know the passcode, check the info that came with your device or the manufacturer's website.
+If your accessory requires a pairing code, you'll be prompted for it.
+If you don't know the code, check the info that came with your device or the manufacturer's website.

-- When pairing a phone, make sure your phone is unlocked and showing the Bluetooth settings screen. - If Windows doesn't find your device, see Troubleshoot Bluetooth on Surface.com.
+- When pairing a phone, make sure your phone is unlocked and showing the Bluetooth settings screen. - If Windows doesn't find your device, see Troubleshoot Bluetooth devices on Surface.com.